JSP Exam Notes

 session identifier assigned by servlet container

-when client last sent a request associated with this
+last sent a request associated with this session

-returns number of seconds this session remains open
+of seconds this session remains open between client requests;

 1.4.2.8. void HttpSession.setMaxInactiveInterval(int